laravel/docs/homestead.md

 You may specify a supported version of Elasticsearch, which must be an exact version number (major.minor.patch).
 The default installation will create a cluster named 'homestead'.
 You should never give Elasticsearch more than half of the operating system's memory, so make sure your Homestead virtual machine has at least twice the Elasticsearch allocation.

+> **Note**
-> {tip} Check out the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current) to learn how to customize your configuration.
+> Check out the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current) to learn how to customize your configuration.

 <a name="mariadb"></a>
 #### MariaDB